Pierlam/Lexerow/README.md

     <img src="0-Docs/Readmemd/datarow_cells_empty_2025-04-13.jpg" alt="Some cells are empty">
 </p>

-So to put the value 0 in each empty cell in column B, Lexerow will help you to do that easily with some lines of code.
+So to put the value 0 in each empty cell in column B, Lexerow will help you to do that easily with few lines of code.

 <p align="center">
     <img src="0-Docs/Readmemd/datarow_cells_set_zero_2025-04-13.jpg" alt="Cells have now values">